 Kevin S. Rosen is a partner in the Los Angeles Office of Gibson, Dunn & Crutcher LLP.
 Mr. Rosen is a member of the firm's Litigation Department.
 He focuses on business and commercial litigation in state and federal trial and appellate courts throughout California and across the country, with an emphasis on professional liability defense, health care litigation, trade secret litigation, securities litigation, real estate litigation, consumer fraud class actions, unfair competition, and general business disputes.

-Mr. Rosen serves as the Chairman of the firm's Law Firm Defense Practice Group (click here for link to Mr. Rosen’s Law Firm Defense Profile) and has successfully defended over 75 high-stakes cases for law firms across the United States with aggregate claims exceeding $10 billion.
-Mr. Rosen also serves as Chairman of the firm's Health Care Practice Group and has successfully handled bet-the-company cases on behalf of health care provider companies, skilled nursing facility companies, medical device companies, and pharmaceutical companies ranging from governmental investigations by state and federal agencies to Lanham Act and trade secret disputes to FCA matters.
+Mr. Rosen serves as the Chairman of the firm's Law Firm Defense Practice Group (click here for link to Mr. Rosen's Law Firm Defense Profile) and has successfully defended over 75 high-stakes cases for law firms across the United States with aggregate claims exceeding $15 billion, as well as several significant disputes with departing partners.
+Mr. Rosen previously served as Chairman of the firm's Health Care Practice Group and has successfully handled bet-the-company cases on behalf of health care provider companies, skilled nursing facility companies, medical device companies, and pharmaceutical companies ranging from governmental investigations by state and federal agencies to Lanham Act and trade secret disputes to FCA matters.
 Mr. Rosen has litigated dozens of unfair business practices and false advertising claims and class actions in the health care, technology, real estate, mortgage and securities sectors.
-Mr. Rosen has successfully handled a number of government investigations by the FTC and various states attorneys-general of, and various high-stakes commercial litigation matters related to, on-line and affiliate marketing networks related to privacy, lead generation, spyware and other commercial email practices.
 His securities litigation experience involves class and derivative actions, SEC investigations, hostile takeovers, and proxy contests.
 Mr. Rosen's real estate litigation experience includes unfair business practices claims against real estate brokerage companies, financial institutions and mortgage companies, large construction disputes, substantial loan fraud and complex foreclosure work for a number of financial institutions and power companies, broker liability, and other matters.
+Mr. Rosen has also successfully handled a number of government investigations by the FTC and various states attorneys-general of, and various high-stakes commercial litigation matters related to, on-line and affiliate marketing networks related to privacy, lead generation, spyware and other commercial email practices.

 Some of Mr. Rosen's recent achievements include: